digital-services-act/transparency-database/resources/markdown/api-documentation.md

 This is a small optional text that explains why the content was illegal.

 ### Incompatible Content Ground (incompatible_content_ground)

-This is required if the INCOMPATIBLE_CONTENT was the decision_ground.
+This is required if INCOMPATIBLE_CONTENT was the decision_ground.
 It is the reference to contractual ground.

 ### Incompatible_Content_Explanation (incompatible_content_explanation)

 This is a small optional text that explains why the content is considered as incompatible on that ground.

 ### Countries List (countries_list)

-This is a required array of countries involved each value must be the 2 letter iso code for the country and the countries must be EU countries.
+This is a required array of countries involved.
+Each value must be the 2 letter iso code for the country and the countries must be EU countries.

+Allowed values are:

 @php echo implode(', ', \App\Models\Statement::EUROPEAN_COUNTRY_CODES); @endphp